Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Numerical Experiments

 We extend the stability analysis from the unit circle to the surface experiment described in \cite{Ling-JSC22}, where the field \( u(x,t) \) evolves under a time-independent velocity field \( \mathbf{v} = (v_x, v_y, v_z) \) on a torus with an inner radius of \( 1/3\) and an outer radius of 1.
 Details on the implicit surface representation and velocity expressions are provided in \cref{equations and velocities}.
 The velocity field specified in \cref{equations and velocities} advects particles along a (3,2) torus knot, returning them to their initial positions after a period \( T = 2\pi \).

 In this case, as the independent variables of velocity are $\theta$ and $\phi$, we adopt a parametric representation and specify a singular initial condition

 To aid visualization, \cref{fig:initial_condition} presents this initial condition: the left panel shows the condition mapped onto the torus, while the right one provides an intuitive view of the singularity in parameter space.
+For reference, we also report the discrete mass $M_h(0)$ and energy $E_h(0)$ of the initial data in the figure.

 To emphasize the advection-dominated nature of the surface advection-diffusion equation \eqref{eq:adv_diff}, we set the diffusion coefficient to a small value \( \epsilon = 10^{-6} \), which can significantly impact the stability of the numerical solution.
-We employ an RK2-CN time-stepping scheme (with $T = 2\pi$ and $\triangle t = \frac{\pi}{500}$), while spatial discretization uses $n_P = 11600$ collection points and the Mat\'{e}rn kernel with smoothness order $m = 6$.
+We employ an RK2-CN time-stepping scheme (with $T = 2\pi$ and $\triangle t = \frac{\pi}{500}$), while spatial discretization uses $n_P = 11600$ collocation points and the Mat\'{e}rn kernel with smoothness order $m = 6$.

 Given the small value of $\varepsilon$ and the fact that $T=2\pi$ represents a complete rotation, we use the initial condition as a reference solution.
 As shown in \cref{fig:dynamic_evolution}, the conventional Kansa method performs poorly, producing significant inaccuracies due to the singularity and the small value of $\varepsilon$.
 In contrast, our proposed method maintains the integrity of the solution's shape and achieves high accuracy, even with the singular initial condition.
+We also report the discrete mass $M_h$ and energy $E_h$ at $t=T$ in \cref{fig:dynamic_evolution}.
+We note that in this example $\varepsilon=10^{-6}$ is very small and the initial data has corner-type singularities.
+Both effects make the problem more sensitive to discretization errors.
+As a result, the discrete energy $E_h$ is not guaranteed to decrease monotonically in this setting.
+This behavior is more visible for the traditional Kansa method.
+For the TBRBF method the energy change is much smaller and the mass variation remains small.